jackgrimes/jackgrimes.github.io/projects/project-2-national-mapping.md

   - R
   - Kendall's &tau;
   - GIS
-summary: Comapring parasite infection rates with school water, sanitation and hygiene provision in a national survey across Ethiopia.
+summary: Comparing parasite infection rates with school water, sanitation and hygiene provision in a national survey across Ethiopia.
 ---

 About the national mapping